Does Medicare Cover the Shingles Vaccine?

 Tier two drugs are those that are preferred, brand-name prescription drugs that have a medium copayment.
 Non-preferred, brand-name drugs with a higher copayment are on tier three, and high-cost prescription drugs with the highest copayment are on the specialty tier.

 If you don’t have coverage through a Medicare-affiliated prescription drug plan and you have to pay 100 percent of the price for your shingles vaccine, prices vary depending on location.
 However, the national average cost for one dose of Shingrix in the United States is $190.00.
 For full coverage, you need to have two doses within six months of each other.
+This means that without Medicare or other health insurance coverage, a 2-dose shingles vaccine could cost you $300 to $400.

 Does Medicare Cover the Shingles Vaccine?
 To find out how much you have to pay for your vaccine dose, you can read your plan’s formulary or call a representative of your plan’s provider.
-You can get your vaccine administered either by a health care provider in a medical facility or by a licensed pharmacist.
+You can get your vaccine administered either by a healthcare provider in a medical facility or by a licensed pharmacist.
 If you have a Part C plan, make sure you use a provider that is within the plan’s network if required.

 Call a licensed sales agent at